elisebeall/git_homework/thoughts.md

 I am committed to using outside sources to practice the concepts that we are learning.

 Shoutout to my son Aiden, who is excited that I am going back to school.
 Again.

+I haven't been feeling well today.
+Depressed and anxious, but I am trying to be professional in spite of what is going on in my head.